vlasscontreras/solid-principles-php/README.md

 ## License

-This is an open-sourced software licensed under the MIT license.
+This is an open-source project licensed under the MIT license.